OlliL/bosch-thermostat-mqtt/README.md

 # bosch-thermostat-mqtt

 A MQTT Client connecting to your Bosch Thermostat API, collecting measurments and publishing them as MQTT Messages.
 Use either the `scan` or `query` mode.
 The script can be started as a daemon if you like.

-The Client is inspired and based on [bosch-thermostat-client-python](https://github.com/bosch-thermostat/bosch-thermostat-client-python).
+This Client is inspired and based on [bosch-thermostat-client-python](https://github.com/bosch-thermostat/bosch-thermostat-client-python).

 ## Usage